-- (1) A student is entitled to register for a subject taught at the University via the Student Information System in the period designated for registration for subjects in the academic calendar stipulated in a Rector's directive and a Dean's directive ("academic calendar"). - (2) If the curriculum of the programme of study so stipulates, it is possible to register for such subjects during the entire academic year. - (3) The registration for a subject is binding at the point when the preliminary registration is confirmed by the Student Registry.
-The dates for confirmation of preliminary registration for a subject assessed by means of a "course test" are published by the Faculty in the publicly accessible section of its website. - (4) If registration for a subject via Student Information System is not allowed, a student is entitled to register for such subject in the manner described in, and in accordance with the conditions published in, the Student Information System. - (5) Upon a written application of a student, the Dean may allow the student to register for a subject taught at the University after the deadline for registration for subjects stipulated in the academic calendar.
-Such application must always contain an opinion of the guarantor of the subject. - (6) Preliminary registration for a subject may be cancelled any time.
-Binding registration for a subject is cancelled by the Faculty if it is impossible to complete the subject due to reasons on the part of the Faculty. - (7) A binding registration for an elective subject forming part of a group of language elective subjects may be cancelled providing that it is replaced by a binding registration for a subject from the same group for the same year of study in which such subject had been registered for; registration for such a subject may also be cancelled if the student has already completed the subject providing that the student explicitly waives the completion of such subject.
+(1) A student is entitled to register for a subject taught at the University via the Student Information System in the period designated for registration for subjects in the academic calendar stipulated in a Rector's directive and a Dean's directive ("academic calendar").

+(2) If the curriculum of the programme of study so stipulates, it is possible to register for such subjects during the entire academic year.

+(3) The registration for a subject is binding at the point when the preliminary registration is confirmed by the Student Registry.

+(4) If registration for a subject via Student Information System is not allowed, a student is entitled to register for such subject in the manner described in, and in accordance with the conditions published in, the Student Information System.

+(5) Upon a written application of a student, the Dean may allow the student to register for a subject taught at the University after the deadline for registration for subjects stipulated in the academic calendar.
+Such application must always contain an opinion of the guarantor of the subject.

+(6) Preliminary registration for a subject may be cancelled any time.
+Binding registration for a subject is cancelled by the Faculty if it is impossible to complete the subject due to reasons on the part of the Faculty.

+(7) A binding registration for an elective subject forming part of a group of language elective subjects may be cancelled providing that it is replaced by a binding registration for a subject from the same group for the same year of study in which such subject had been registered for; registration for such a subject may also be cancelled if the student has already completed the subject providing that the student explicitly waives the completion of such subject.